nmarley/blu/dev-notes.md

 Add 24-word seed phrase gen / recovery for AGE keys.
 This will be part of the recovery kit.

 Add passphrase encryption for the on-disk private key storage, which must be unlocked before Blu can decrypt antyhing.

+Priv key never leaves device (not in sync dir).

 ### Search